-was born at Cilie on 5 July 1894.
+He was the youngest but one of the children, and was born at Cilie on 5 July 1894.
 He was a seaman in his youth but he returned to Cilie after falling into the hold of his ship in Buenos Aires harbour and breaking both legs, an accident which led to his spending 9 months in a local hospital.
 He entered the ministry after a course of study at the tutorial college in New Quay, University College, Bangor and Bala-Bangor College.
 He received a B.A. after interrupting his studies to serve with the Y.M.C.A. during World War I. He served as a minister at churches in Great Mersey St., Liverpool, 1922-27; Creigfryn, Carno, 1927-32 and Peniel near Carmarthen, 1932-62.
 He married, in 1923, Annie, the daughter of Mr. and Mrs. David Jones, the schoolmaster at Glynarthen.
-On his retirement, they went to live in Glynarthen, Cards., where he died on 27 July 1964.
+On his retirement, they went to live in Glynarthen, Cardiganshire, where he died on 27 July 1964.
 A popular preacher, he also conducted singing festivals when a young minister.
 At Peniel, he trained a dramatic company which achieved considerable success; he was an adjudicator of acting on several occasions.

 From his college days until his death, he wrote poetry regularly.
 He won the crown at the Wrexham national eisteddfod in 1933 for a poem, ‘Rownd yr Horn’, and the chair at Fishguard national eisteddfod in 1936 for an ode ‘Tyddewi’, as well as lesser prizes at the National eisteddfod.
 He was an adjudicator at several national eisteddfodau and he was a chief bard in the Gorsedd of Bards under the name ‘SB’.
 He published an outstanding, prize-winning ode, ‘Yr unben’, in 1935.
 After his death, his poetry and some of his prose writings were published in Cerddi ac ysgrifau S.B.
 Jones (1965).